 As our circumstances changed, so did our relationship with money.
 And as my first child grew older, it became clear she was forming her concept of money based on how I used it — and not in a good way.
 We’d go to a coffee shop and she’d expect a cake pop because she saw me regularly indulge myself.
 We’d walk through Target and she’d expect the cute dress with the cats on it was going to be hers, simply because she wanted it.
 Whether or not my husband and I were making a point of teaching her about money, she was learning from us.

-So to be more proactive about the lessons my kids learn, I tapped Dr. Dana Harron, a licensed clinical psychiatrist, about the financial topics parents should cover with their kids, and how to have the conversation successfully.
+So to be more proactive about the lessons my kids learn, I tapped Dr. Dana Harron, a licensed clinical psychologist, about the financial topics parents should cover with their kids, and how to have the conversation successfully.

 It felt impossible to say “no” to my children when I wasn’t in the practice of saying it to myself.
 “Kids are always watching what we do more than what we say,” Harron says.
 “Showing your child the behavior you want to see is the most powerful tool for change that you have.”